FSD2658 Finnish Working Life Barometer 1996

 The dataset is (B) available for research, teaching and study.

 - Statistics Finland

-autonomy at work, discrimination, employees, job characteristics, job security, personnel management, personnel policy, telework, wages, working conditions, working time, workloads
+arrangement of working time, autonomy at work, discrimination, employees, job characteristics, job security, personnel management, personnel policy, telework, wages, working conditions, workloads

 The survey studied employee opinion on the quality of working life in Finland.
 Main themes were job characteristics, work environment, conflicts at the workplace, influence over decisions, working hours, pay systems and job security.
 The year 1996 survey contained new questions on job skills requirements and the recently established 'job alternative' leave system.

 First, the respondents were asked about the number of years they had worked for the employer they were working for at the time, type of contract, number of persons at the workplace, what kind of changes there had been in organisation, staff numbers, working hours and contracts over the past 12 months, and whether people had been transferred to other units.
 Further questions covered team work at the workplace, whether there had been conflicts at the workplace, between what groups and whether the conflicts had decreased or increased over the past 12 months.
 Skills requirements and changes in them were charted.
 Employee influence over, for instance, workload and tasks, and changes in the degree of incfluence were investigated as well as trade union influence and R's membership in a trade union or a professional association.